Sambhav860/GUVI-PROJECT/README.md

 Consultation History: Keep records of consultations, including diagnosis, treatment plans, and test results.

+# JSP
+.
+Register/add new patient's info
+.
+Search existing patient by name/ mobile no./ PID/ aadhar no .
+Take print of prescriptions
+.
+Doctor can generate prescription and it will be automatically sent to receptionist .
+Add new employee for following roles, i) Doctor ii) Receptionist iii) Admin (another one) .
+Displays currently active employees in system
+.
+Each patients previous visits history is easily to access .
+Doctor information
+.
+Patient information

 # Techonology used
 1. Html
 2. css